-Note: Short-handed means that the team must be below the numerical strength of its opponent on the ice at the time the goal is scored.
-The minor penalty that terminates automatically is the one that causes the team scored against to be short-handed.
-A minor penalty shall not terminate as a result of a penalty-shot goal.
+16.2 Short-Handed - "Short-handed" means that the team is below the numerical strength of its opponent on the ice at the time the goal is scored.
+The minor or bench minor penalty which terminates automatically is the one with the least amount of time on the clock.
+Thus coincident minor penalties to both Teams do not cause either side to be "short-handed".